aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 To demonstrate the configuration, we use two users, _User 1_, _User 2_, and two Studio teams _Team 1_, _Team 2_.
 The _User 1_ belongs to both teams, while the _User 2_ belongs to _Team 2_ only.
 The _User 1_ can access Studio environments for both teams, while the _User 2_ can access only the Studio environment for _Team 2_.

 **6 - Studio execution roles**
 Each Studio user profile uses a dedicated execution role with permission polices with required level of access for a specific team the user belongs to.
+Studio execution roles implement an effective permission isolation between individual users and their team roles.
+You manage data and resource access for each role and not at an individual user level.

 The solution also implements an attribute-based access control (ABAC) using SAML 2.0 attributes, tags on Studio user profiles, and tags on SageMaker execution roles.

 ❗ In this particular configuration we assume that SSO users don't have permissions to sign into the AWS account and don't have corresponding AWS SSO-controlled IAM roles in the account.
-Each user accesses the Studio environment via a presigned URL from a web browser without need to go to AWS console in the AWS account.
+Each user signs in the Studio environment via a presigned URL from a SSO portal without need to go to AWS console in the AWS account.
-In a real-life environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and singing into an AWS account.
+In a real-world environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and sign into an AWS account.
 For example, you can provide _Data Scientist_ role permissions for a user to be able to interact with account resources and have level of access they need to fulfill their role.

 ### How solution works
 The following diagram presents the end-to-end sign-on flow for an AWS SSO user.